MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 ## Reference architecture

 In Azure, you can use different levels of segmentation to help protect your resources from unauthorized access or malicious attack.
 These levels of segmentation start at the subscription level and go all the way down to applications running on virtual machines.
 Segmentation creates a boundary that separates one environment from another, each with its own rules and policies.
-The concept of segmentation aligns with the Zero trust security strategy, which is to assume breaches can happen and to segment your networks to prevent their spread.
+With the assumption that breaches can happen, you need to segment your networks to prevent their spread.

 Azure networking uses the following levels of segmentation:

 - Subscriptions

   An Azure subscription is a logical container used to provision resources in Azure.
 It is linked to an Azure account in a Microsoft Entra ID tenant and serves as a single billing unit for Azure resources assigned to the subscription.
 An Azure subscription is also a logical boundary for access to the resources contained in the subscription.
 Access between resources in different subscriptions requires explicit permissions.

-- Virtual networks
+- VNets

   An Azure VNet is an isolated private network that by default allows all the virtual machines within it to communicate with each other.
 By default, VNets can't communicate with other VNets unless you create connections between them through peering, VPN connections, or ExpressRoute.
 Individual VNets can be used as a trust boundary that divides different applications, workloads, departments, or organizations.